I said Psalm 91 as a daily prayer when I lived with very severe Myalgic Encephalomyelitis.

 On some level, you are not who you seem to be.

 You are not where you seem to be.

 God’s reality – a reality of love and perfection – is greater than the circumstances of your life.
 And, as you call on this reality more and more, it is coming into your life:

-Perhaps first as a sense of peace, regardless of the circumstances.
+Perhaps you will first have moments of peace, regardless of the circumstances.

-Perhaps later as a change in those circumstances.
+Perhaps later you may even have a change in those circumstances.

 The meaning of the Psalm 91 prayer is that God is our home.

 If we ever have been or ever will be in God, then that is where we are right now.

 It is not for God to change.
 It is for us to change our minds – to

 accept the reality of God’s love until our lives become transformed.